tvalodia/battletron/README.md

 Each game is run in its own thread.
 Game state updates are sent to the Angular clients over web sockets.

 ## Client
 The client is an Angular application hosted by the server.
-Game state updates are received over web sockets.
+Game state updates are received over web sockets and drawn to the game view.

 ## Remote AIs
 Games can be configured to fetch player inputs from a remote server.
 The URL of each remote AI is specified in the "host" field on the "New Game" screen.